FelipeAz/gRPC-example/README.md

 ## What is gRPC?

-gRPC means google Remote Procedure Call.
+gRPC is a Remote Procedure Call.
 It's a transfeer protocol (Protobuf - Protocol buffer) created by google.
 This protocol is based in a "contract" that must be followed by all the services that will use this feature.

 The gRPC compiles the "contract" and generates the functions we need to make it work.